Rohith-2/bm25-fusion/README.md

 ## Tokenization

 The package includes a simple tokenization function in `bm25_fusion/tokenization.py`.
-The default tokenizer splits text on whitespace.
+The default tokenizer splits text on whitespace and removes punctuation.
 You can replace or extend it as needed.

 ## Contributing